 So this is it.
-This is my last week of being a full time mum, and as of tomorrow morning, I am officially, begrudgingly, going back to work.
+This is my last week of being a full time mum, and as of tomorrow morning, I am officially, begrudgingly, going back to work after maternity leave.

 This past week I’ve been a little more irritable.
-I know part of it has been the fact Isabelle is still going through leap 6, as difficult as it has been, it has been a damn sight better than leap 4.
+I know part of it has been the fact Isabelle is still going through leap 6.
+As difficult as it has been, it has been a damn sight better than leap 4.
 I think babies lull you into a false pretence, just before a leap they start sleeping longer, maybe one feed during the night, then whoosh, you’re back to being up every 1-2 hours.
-Thankfully, we’re at the tail end of this leap, not that I’m counting, and Isabelle has started sleeping much longer again.
-But without a doubt I’ve mainly been irritable because I have to go back to work, and it’s crept up so quickly and it’s always on my mind.
+Thankfully, we’re at the tail end of this leap, not that I’m counting.
+And Isabelle has started sleeping much longer again.
+But without a doubt I’ve mainly been irritable because I have to go back to work.
+It’s crept up so quickly and it’s always on my mind.
 I’ve been a little bit like this most of the week:

-It’s been a crazy journey being off for this long with Isabelle, and one that I’ve absolutely loved.
-Don’t get me wrong, we’ve had our hard moments, having a baby isn’t exactly the easiest thing in the world, but I wouldn’t change it for the world.
+It’s been a crazy journey being off for this long with Isabelle.
+But it’s one that I’ve absolutely loved.
+Don’t get me wrong, we’ve had our hard moments.
+Having a baby isn’t exactly the easiest thing in the world, but I wouldn’t change it for the world.

 But everything from here on out is going to be different.
 Whilst I was on maternity leave we could just up and go away.
 Ross could always arrange his leave so he had long weekends, and we could use that time to travel around the country with Isabelle.
 It’s something we’ve loved doing with her, and something we won’t be able to do as often.
 From here on out we’ll have to try and match our leave, and at times use some of it for childcare, at least at the beginning.